 A first step is required to provision Energy Information Collection:

 1. The Application Service Provider provisions the Energy Information AF with an Energy Information Exposure Specification via reference point E1.
-The Energy Information exposure configuration may identify application(s) that fall within its scope.
+The Energy Information exposure configuration can identify application(s) that fall within its scope.

-2. The Energy Information AF subscribes to receive Network Energy Information reporting from the Energy Information Function via reference point E12, if relevant, in accordance with the set of parameters in the Energy Information Exposure Specification.
+2. The Energy Information AF can subscribe to receive application-level NF Energy Information reporting from the Energy Information Function via reference point E12, if relevant, in accordance with the set of parameters in the Energy Information Exposure Specification (e.g. Application Identifier).

+In response, the Energy Information Function responds with an NF Energy Information report.

-3. The AS obtains an AS Energy Information collection configuration from the Energy Information AF via reference point E3, if relevant, in accordance with the set of parameters in the Energy Information Exposure Specification.
-This includes a callback endpoint on the Energy Information AF for submitting AS Energy Information reports.
+3. The Energy Information AF can configure the AS via reference point E3, optionally including the callback notification location exposed by the Energy Information AF and the Application Identifier of interest.

-NOTE: This step requires further discussion.
-What stimulates the subscription is for further study, c.f. step 5 below.
+4. If it has not already done so in the previous step, the Energy Information AF subscribes to receive AS Energy Information reporting from the AS via reference point E3, including the Application Identifier of interest.

+The AS responds to the subscription with an AS Energy Information report containing the most recent information available.

-At some later point:
+At some later point, Energy Information configuration and subscription can be initiated by the UE Application:

-4. The UE Application creates an Energy information collection and reporting context with the Energy Information Collector via reference point E6.
+5. The UE Application creates an Energy information collection and reporting context with the Energy Information Collector via reference point E6.
+This includes parameters (e.g. Application Identifier or explicit Service Data Flow descriptions) identifying the set of Service Data Flows of interest, as well as a Session Identifier for correlation of energy information relating to this session context.

-5. The Energy Information Collector subscribes to Network Energy Information reporting from Energy Information AF via reference point E5, if relevant, and receives in response a UE Energy Information collection configuration in accordance with the set of parameters in the Energy Information Exposure Specifications.
+6. The Energy Information Collector requests a UE Energy Information collection configuration from the Energy Information AF via reference point E5, if relevant.
+The request parameters identify the Energy Information Exposure Specification provisioned in step 1 using an Application Identifier.

+The response is a UE Energy Information collection configuration in accordance with the set of parameters in the provisioned Energy Information Exposure Specification that also includes details of subscription endpoint to be used in the next step.

-After this initialisation phase, reporting can be done:
+After this initialisation phase, session-specific reporting can be done:

-6. The Energy Information Function may submitNetwork Energy Information report to the Energy Information AF via reference point E12.
-The Network Energy Information report may include energy consumption information of different granularities, e.g. UE, PDU Session and/or QoS Flow, as described in clause 5.51.2.3 of TS 23.501 [72].

-7. The AS may submit an AS Energy Information report to the Energy Information AF via reference point E3 using the callback endpoint supplied in step 3.
-The AS Energy Information report may include energy consumption information of different granularities, e.g. UE, PDU Session and/or QoS Flow, as described in clause 5.51.2.3 of TS 23.501 [72].
+7. The Energy Information Collector subscribes to receive Network Energy Information reporting from the Energy Information AF via reference point E5.
+This subscription includes parameters (e.g. explicit Service Data Flow descriptions) identifying the set of Service Data Flows of interest to the UE Application, as well as a Session Identifier for correlation of energy information relating to this session context.

-8. The Energy Information AF processes the energy-related information report(s) it has received.
+8. The Energy Information AF processes the NF Energy Information report and AS Energy Information report.

-9. The Energy Information AF exposes a processed Network Energy Information report about the UE to the Energy Information Collector subscriber via reference point E5.
-The Network Energy Information report may include energy consumption information of different granularities, e.g. PDU Session and/or QoS Flow, as described in clause 5.51.2.3 of TS 23.501 [72].
+9. The Energy Information AF exposes a processed Network Energy Information report to the Energy Information Collector subscriber via reference point E5.

+UE Energy Information can optionally be requested and processed by the Energy Information Collector:

-10. The Energy Information Collector may collect additional UE Energy Information from any UE function using methods beyond the scope of 3GPP standardisation, but in accordance with the set of parameters in the Energy Information Exposure Specification conveyed as part of the Energy Information collection configuration obtained in step 5.
+10. The Energy Information Collector collects additional UE Energy Information from any UE function using methods beyond the scope of 3GPP standardisation.

 11. The Energy Information Collector processes the UE-related Energy Information it has obtained in the previous step.